Canon 77D vs M10

 It is notable that the 77D has a hotshoe, while the M10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the M10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M10 was succeeded by the Canon M100.
+Both the 77D and the M10 have been discontinued, but can regularly be found used on ebay.
+The M10 was replaced by the Canon M100, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 77D and the Canon M10?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.